DinoChiesa/Apigee-Java-Xslt/Readme.md

 If you want to build it, feel free.
 The instructions are at the bottom of this readme.

 1. copy the jar file, available in  target/edge-custom-xslt-1.0.4.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.4.jar) if you have not, to your apiproxy/resources/java directory.
-You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.
+Also copy all the required dependencies.
+(See below) You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.

 2. include a Java callout policy in your apiproxy/resources/policies directory.
 It should look